 Hosted by rock legend Dave Navarro and judged by icons of the tattoo world, Chris Núñez and Oliver Peck, a group of the country’s most creative and skilled tattoo artists compete for a hundred thousand dollars and the title of Ink Master.
 The stakes couldn’t be higher with “living canvasses” donating their skin to be permanently marked in this adrenalized competition elimination.

 You May Also Like

-Teen Mom 2 is an American reality television series which follows the lives of four girls from the second season of 16 and Pregnant as they navigate their first year of motherhood.
+Teen Mom is an American reality television series which aired from December 8, 2009, until August 28, 2012, on MTV.
+It follows the lives of four girls from the first season of 16 and Pregnant as they navigate their first years of motherhood.
 The series also focuses on the themes of their changing relationships between family, friends, and boys, while highlighting the struggles teenage mothers have to go through to raise their children.

 The series aired a total of four seasons.
 The pilot episode was the network’s highest-rated premiere in over a year, with 2.1 million total viewers; the record was surpassed by the controversial series Skins, which had 3.26 million viewers.
 The first season finale brought in 3.6 million viewers.
 The second season finale pulled in over 5.6 million viewers, at which time a spin-off Teen Mom 2 was announced for January 11, 2011.
 The third season premiered on July 5, 2011, and the final season premiered on June 12, 2012.